Parentpreneur: How To Run a Business While Raising Little Kids

 Running a photography business is hard.

-Running a photography business while raising kids is even harder.
+Running a photography business while raising kids under three years old is even harder.

-There's so many questions about how to handle it all:
+There’s so many questions about how to handle it all as a new parent:

 - How do you carve out time to work?